 “Bodily organs.
 Human organs.”

-Stupid, stupid bitch – didn’t she realise he was going to gut her right here, in front of her bloody boxes?
+Stupid, stupid woman – didn’t she realise he was going to gut her right here, in front of her bloody boxes?
 “Grab her,” he ordered the bodyguard.
 The big man took a tentative step forward, tightening his grip on the tire iron.

 “Humans need those,” the woman said, and shrugged the bodyguard off as he grabbed her shoulder, sending him spilling to the ground, a look of panic on his face.
 “You nasty little man.”
 She addressed the last to the small man in the expensive suit, and another rasping voice called from above her.